Chart Color Schemes

 Glenelg hosts an older demographic, ranking in the top quartile nationwide

 Glenelg's median age is 48 years, which is significantly higher than Greater Adelaide's 39 years and the national average of 38 years.
-Compared to Greater Adelaide, Glenelg has a higher percentage of residents aged 65-74 (14.0%) but fewer residents aged 5-14 (8.0%).
-Between the 2021 Census and now, the proportion of residents aged 75-84 has increased from 8.4% to 10.5%.
-Conversely, the percentage of residents aged 55-64 has decreased from 14.4% to 13.3%, and the percentage of those aged 45-54 has dropped from 12.5% to 11.4%.
-By 2041, Glenelg's age composition is expected to change significantly.
-The number of residents aged 85 and above is projected to grow by 108%, reaching 1,864 from 896.
-This demographic aging trend continues as residents aged 65 and older are expected to represent 74% of the population growth.
-Conversely, both the 0-4 and 5-14 age groups are projected to decrease in number.
+Compared to Greater Adelaide, Glenelg has a higher proportion of residents aged 65-74 (14.0%) but fewer residents aged 5-14 (8.0%).
+Between the 2021 Census and the present day, the percentage of Glenelg's population aged 75 to 84 has increased from 8.4% to 10.5%.
+Conversely, the proportion of residents aged 55 to 64 has decreased from 14.4% to 13.3%, and the proportion of those aged 45 to 54 has dropped from 12.5% to 11.4%.
+By the year 2041, Glenelg's age composition is expected to undergo notable shifts.
+The demographic shift will be led by the 85+ age group, which is projected to grow by 108%, reaching 1,864 people from 896.
+This growth continues the trend of demographic aging, with residents aged 65 and older representing 74% of anticipated population growth.
+Conversely, both the 0-4 and 5-14 age groups are expected to see reduced numbers.